 Marathon world records: The fastest humans in history

 The marathon world record represents the pinnacle of human endurance.
 Covering 42.195 kilometers (26.2 miles) at paces that would be a sprint for most people, these records showcase what's possible when extraordinary talent meets perfect preparation.
+And in April 2026, the impossible finally happened in race conditions: a sub-2-hour marathon.
 Let's explore the fastest marathon performances in history.

 Current official world records